 When it comes to packaged and processed foods, less is always more.
-Make sure you read the nutrition label and you can pronounce every single ingredients (it’s also good if you know what they are, too).
-If you aren’t sure what it is, you probably should avoid it.
+Make sure you read the nutrition label and you can pronounce every single ingredient (it’s also good if you know what they are, too).
+You probably should avoid it if you aren’t sure what it is.

 Watch out for gluten

-Gluten is in just about everything from bread and sweets, to sauces and beer.
+Gluten is in just about everything from bread and sweets to sauces and beer.
 Did you know it may also be in your protein powder?
-Gluten causes an inflammatory reaction in the body, which can lead to a wide range of health problems including hormonal imbalances, fatigue, and mood swings.
+Gluten causes an inflammatory reaction in the body, leading to a wide range of health problems, including hormonal imbalances, fatigue, and mood swings.

-Things like sucralose, splenda, aspartamine and other unnatural sweeteners are one of the most common ingredients added to supplements.
-They can cause a lot of issues in the body including migraines and headaches, weight gain, and gastric distress, so it’s best to avoid them wherever possible.
+Things like sucralose, splenda, aspartame, and other unnatural sweeteners are one of the most common ingredients added to supplements.
+They can cause many issues in the body, including migraines and headaches, weight gain, and gastric distress, so it’s best to avoid them wherever possible.

 Avoid soy protein

 Due to high amounts of genetic modification, soy protein (and non-organic soy products in general) should be avoided.
-Studies have shown soy to also have effects on hormonal balance due to phytoestrogens.
+Studies have shown soy also affects hormonal balance due to phytoestrogens.

 Ditch the fillers